terraform-ibm-modules/terraform-ibm-observability-da/solutions/instances/DA-types.md

 * `logs_policy_name` (required): The unique policy name.
 * `logs_policy_description` (optional): The description of the policy to create.
 * `logs_policy_priority` (required): The priority to determine the pipeline for the logs.
 Allowed values are: type_unspecified, type_block, type_low, type_medium, type_high.
-High (priority value) sent to 'Priority insights' (TCO pipleine), Medium to 'Analyze and alert', Low to 'Store and search', Blocked are not sent to any pipeline.
+High (priority value) sent to 'Priority insights' (TCO pipeline), Medium to 'Analyze and alert', Low to 'Store and search', Blocked are not sent to any pipeline.
 * `application_rule` (optional): The rules to include in the policy configuration for matching applications.
 * `subsystem_rule` (optional): The subsystem rules to include in the policy configuration for matching applications.
 * `log_rules` (required): The log severities to include in the policy configuration.